Stooa/.github/profile/README.md

 ## Links

 * 🏛 [Stooa](https://stooa.com): The free & open source fishbowl solution, where online unconference events happen.
-* 📚 [Documentation](https://docs.stooa.com): All the information about Stooa for users and contributors.
+* 📚 [Documentation](https://docs.stooa.com): Information for users and contributors about Stooa.
 * 🙋‍♀️ [Community](https://github.com/Stooa/Stooa/discussions): Our github discussions where the community and team interacts!